freeCodeCamp/freeCodeCamp/guide/english/react/life-cycle-methods-of-a-component/index.md

 ## Life Cycle Methods Of A Component

-When we start working with components, we need to perform several actions to update state or to perform some actions when something changes in that component.
-In this scenario, life-cycle methods of a component comes handy !!
-So let us dive into them in this article.
+When we start working with components, we may need to perform actions to update state or to respond to another change in a component.
+In this scenario, life-cycle methods of a component can come in handy!
+So let's dive into them in this article.

 Broadly, we can divide the life cycle methods into **3** categories.